 Find general information as well as a list of services and exchanges that support Litecoin at the Litecoin Wiki.

 Up-to-date network statistics can be found at Litecoin Block Explorer Charts.

 Source code for Litecoin Core and related projects are available on GitHub.

-Litecoin is a free software project released under the MIT/X11 license which gives you the power to run, modify, and copy the software and to distribute, at your option, modified copies of the software.
+Litecoin is an open source software project released under the MIT/X11 license which gives you the power to run, modify, and copy the software and to distribute, at your option, modified copies of the software.
 The software is released in a transparent process that allows for independent verification of binaries and their corresponding source code.